Silver vs Gold: Which Precious Metal Is Right for Your Investment?

 2. Growth Potential

-Silver often has higher upside in fast market phases.
+Silver definitively holds higher upside potential in fast commodity cycles.

 If you are comfortable with sharper swings, silver can add growth potential.
 If not, a gold-heavy approach is usually easier to hold through market stress.